-In order to administer their QSEHRA compliantly, employers need to understand how the QSEHRA is taxed, which filing requirements they may be subject to, and how they should report the benefit on their employees’ W-2s.
+For a QSEHRA to meet the IRS notice rules, employers need to understand how the QSEHRA is taxed and how to report the benefit on their eligible employees' Form W-2s.

 What are the basic rules surrounding QSEHRA taxation?

-Organizations using an HRA save an average of 27% for single plans and 52% for family plans compared to organizations that only use a group health insurance plan.
+Organizations using an HRA save an average of 27% for single plans and 52% for family coverage2 compared to organizations that only use a group health insurance plan.

-How does my organization report the QSEHRA on my employees' W-2s?
+How does an employer report a QSEHRA on their employees' W-2s?

-Small employers offering a QSEHRA must report the benefit on every eligible employee's W-2.
+A small employer offering health coverage through a QSEHRA must report the benefit on every eligible employee's W-2.

 Box 12, code FF is reserved specifically for the QSEHRA benefit.
-Organizations should report the total amount of allowances the employee was entitled to receive during that calendar year, without regard to the amount of payments or reimbursements the employee actually received.
+Organizations should report the total allowance the eligible employee was entitled to receive during that calendar year without regard to the number of payments or reimbursements amounts the employee actually received.

 The permitted benefit amount should include only newly available QSEHRA funds.
-Any carryover amounts from previous years should not be included.
+Any carryover amounts from previous years shouldn't be included.

 Because a QSEHRA can be established at any time during the calendar year, it can have a short initial plan year.
-If your organization uses a non calendar-year QSEHRA, you should report a prorated amount of the permitted benefit for the calendar year.
+If your organization uses a non-calendar-year QSEHRA, you should report a prorated amount of the permitted benefit for the calendar year.

 Similarly, if an employee's eligibility or allowance changes during the year, the company should prorate the amount reported on their W-2 to reflect the change.

-How does my organization account for QSEHRA reimbursements that are taxable?
+How does an employer account for taxable QSEHRA reimbursements?

-Employees who don’t have an insurance policy that meets MEC can still receive reimbursements through the QSEHRA, but those reimbursements are subject to income tax.
+Employees who don’t have an insurance policy that meets MEC can still receive reimbursements through their QSEHRA coverage for an expense, but those reimbursements are subject to income tax.

-Organizations should track employees’ coverage status throughout the year and report any reimbursements made while the employee didn’t have MEC as taxable income on their W-2.
+An employer should track employees’ health coverage status throughout the year and report any reimbursements made while the employee didn’t have MEC as taxable income on their W-2.

-Specifically, any taxable reimbursements should be included as other compensation in box 1 with their wages, tips, and other compensation.
+Specifically, any expense considered a taxable reimbursement should be included as other taxable income in box 1 with their wages, tips, and other compensation.

-If you find out an employee doesn’t have MEC after filing their W-2, you should provide the employee with a W-2c form, Corrected Wage and Tax Statement, and file the form with the Social Security Administration (SSA).
+If you find out an employee doesn’t have proper minimum coverage after filing their W-2, you should provide the employee with a W-2c form3, Corrected Wage and Tax Statement, and file the form with the Social Security Administration (SSA).

 These payments won’t affect the amount reported in box 12, code FF.

-Some organizations offer other taxable reimbursements through their QSEHRA, including over-the-counter drugs purchased without a doctor's note and premiums paid on a pretax basis for an employee’s spouse's group health policy.
+A small business may offer other taxable reimbursements through their QSEHRA, including over-the-counter drugs purchased without a doctor's note and health insurance premiums paid on a pre-tax basis for a spouse's group health policy.

-If this is the case for your organization, you'll report the amounts paid to employees that year as wages subject to tax withholding in box 1.
+If this is the case for your small business, you'll report the amounts paid to eligible employees that year as wages subject to tax withholding in box 1.

-Just like taxable payments for employees without MEC, these payments won't affect the amount reported in box 12, code FF.
+Like taxable payments for an employee without MEC, these payments won't affect the amount reported in box 12, code FF.

-What are my organization’s Patient-Centered Outcomes Research Institute (PCORI) fee responsibilities?
+What are an employer's Patient-Centered Outcomes Research Institute (PCORI) fee responsibilities?

 Because the QSEHRA is a self-insured health plan, it's subject to the Patient-Centered Outcomes Research Institute (PCORI) fee.
 This fee helps fund the PCORI's research initiatives.

-Organizations offering a QSEHRA must report this fee annually on IRS Form 720.
-The fee is based on the number of eligible employees included in the benefit for that tax year.
+An employer offering a QSEHRA must report this fee annually on Internal Revenue Service Form 7204.
+The fee is based on the number of eligible employees a small business has included in the health benefit for that tax year.
 Fees are due by July 31 of the year following the last day of the plan year.

-What if my organization offers an individual coverage HRA?
+What are employer reporting requirements for an individual coverage HRA?

-The individual coverage HRA (ICHRA) is another option for organizations of all sizes to reimburse their employees for individual health insurance premiums and other qualified medical expenses.
+The individual coverage HRA (ICHRA) is another affordable coverage option that enables organizations of all sizes to reimburse their employees for individual health insurance premiums and other qualified medical expenses.
 Like the QSEHRA, all ICHRA reimbursements are free of payroll tax and income tax.

-Unlike the QSEHRA, there are no W-2 reporting requirements for the ICHRA.
+But unlike the QSEHRA, there are no W-2 reporting requirements for the ICHRA.
 However, you're not totally out of the woods when it comes to individual health insurance coverage.